navapbc/template-infra/docs/infra/set-up-network.md

 ### 3. Create network resources

-To create the resources, run the following commend.
+To create the resources, run the following command.
 Review the Terraform output carefully before typing "yes" to apply the changes.

 ```bash
 make infra-update-network NETWORK_NAME=<NETWORK_NAME>